woman with apparent pain holding her head

 If you or a loved one suffered a spinal cord injury in an accident that was someone else’s fault, the experienced personal injury attorneys at The Terry Law Firm are here to help.
 With more than 60 years of experience advocating for clients in Morristown and throughout East Tennessee, we understand how SCIs can result in life-altering consequences.
 Our attorneys are dedicated to helping injury victims and families seek the compensation they deserve.

-Contact us today for a free legal consultation to learn more.
+See what our clients are saying about us by viewing our client testimonials, and contact us today for a free legal consultation to learn more.

 Attorney F. Braxton “Brack” Terry has the legal skill, integrity, and trial experience to offer a high level of professional services to all of our East Tennessee clients.
 He strongly believes in the importance of strengthening and preserving civil advocacy throughout Tennessee’s legal community.